Emmaus High School: Athletics

-Emmaus High School competes athletically in the Eastern Pennsylvania Conference (EPC) of the Pennsylvania Interscholastic Athletic Association, one of the premier high school athletic divisions in the nation.
-The school fields teams in all of the association's sports.
+Emmaus High School competes athletically in the Eastern Pennsylvania Conference (EPC) of the Pennsylvania Interscholastic Athletic Association (PIAA), one of the premier high school athletic divisions in the nation, and fields teams at the highest level of PIAA athletic competition in all sports.

 Since 1955, Emmaus has won EPC championships at least once in every one of the conference's sports, and several of its graduates have gone on to professional and Olympic-level athletics, including the NFL and NBA.
 Among the Emmaus High School Class of 2007, 26 Emmaus High School athletes signed letters of intent for full NCAA athletic scholarships.

-Emmaus holds the record for the most Pennsylvania state championships in all sports (13 since 2002) among all EPC schools and has the second most EPC conference championships in all sports, behind Parkland High School.
-In 2017, Adidas signed a four-year deal for exclusive sponsorship of Emmaus' athletic teams.
-In 2019, the ranking and review site Niche ranked Emmaus High School the 29th best public school in Pennsylvania for athletics.
+Emmaus holds the record for the most Pennsylvania state championships in all sports (13 since 2002) among all EPC schools and has the second-most EPC conference championships in all sports behind Parkland High School.
+In 2017, Adidas signed a four-year deal for exclusive sponsorship of Emmaus High School's athletic teams.
+In 2019, the ranking and review site Niche ranked Emmaus High School the 29th-best public school in Pennsylvania for athletics.
 Emmaus holds the record for the most recorded EPC championships in eight conference sports: baseball, boys lacrosse, boys soccer, boys swimming, girls field hockey, girls soccer, girls swimming, and golf.

 Emmaus High School's mascot is the "Green Hornet."
 Entrances to the Emmaus High School campus prominently feature green and gold billboards and flags stating "Home of the Hornets" in the school's colors of green and gold.

 Basketball

-Aaron Gray, an alumnus of the Emmaus High School basketball program, went on to a seven-year NBA career from 2007 through 2014, playing for the Chicago Bulls, New Orleans Hornets, Sacramento Kings, and Toronto Raptors and subsequently for three seasons as an NBA coach with the Detroit Pistons from 2015 through 2018.
+Aaron Gray, an alumnus of Emmaus High School's basketball program, went on to a seven-year NBA career from 2007 through 2014, playing for the Chicago Bulls, New Orleans Hornets, Sacramento Kings, and Toronto Raptors and subsequently for three seasons as an NBA coach with the Detroit Pistons from 2015 through 2018.

 Boys soccer

-Emmaus High School boys soccer has played for the EPC championship in each of the past eleven consecutive seasons (2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020, 2021), winning five district titles during this period.
+Emmaus High School boys soccer played for the EPC championship in eleven consecutive seasons between 2011 and 2021, winning five district titles during this period.

 Boys swimming and diving

-In February 2020, Emmaus High School won its 13th consecutive PIAA District 11 boys swimming and diving championship.
+In March 2023, Emmaus High School won its 16th consecutive PIAA District 11 boys swimming and diving championship.